Peter Eckersley (cricketer): Exhibition matches and tours

 Eckersley was selected for the Marylebone Cricket Club (MCC) 1926/27 tour to India and Ceylon.
 He played 26 matches on the tour before returning to club cricket with Lancashire in April 1927.
 He also appeared for The Gentlemen against The Players, against Jamaica for L.H.
 Tennyson's XI and toured South America with Sir J. Cahn's XI.

 Post-playing career

 Business

 He worked in Stockport as a director at a coach building company called G.W.
 Smith and Co.

 Politics

 Having unsuccessfully fought Leigh in 1931, he was elected at the 1935 general election as Member of Parliament (MP) for Manchester Exchange.

 Aviation

-He and his wife, Audrey E. J. Eckersley, were members of the Lancashire Aero Club.
+He and his wife, Audrey E. J. Eckersley, were the Lancashire Aero Club members.
 He regularly flew himself to cricket matches, becoming known as the 'Flying Cricketer'.

 Second World War

 Eckersley joined the Fleet Air Arm and was based at HMS Raven where he was in training.
 He died on 13 August 1940 in a flying accident near Eastleigh, Hampshire becoming the fourth MP to be killed in World War II.
 A stained glass window to his memory is in Chowbent Unitarian Chapel in Atherton.

 He is buried at Tyldesley Cemetery in the care of the Commonwealth War Graves Commission.